emilyriehl/yoneda/STYLEGUIDE.md

   > - Add example
   > - prepending assumptions and then conclusion
   > - See agda-unimath's description
+  > - > We start with the initial assumption, then, working our way to the
+  >   > conclusion, prepending every central assumption to the name, and finally
+  >   > the conclusion.
+So for instance the name `iso-is-initial-is-segal`
+  >   > should read like we get an iso of something which is initial given that
+  >   > something is Segal.
+The true reading should then be obvious.
+  >
+  > > The naming conventions are aimed at improving the readability of the code,
+  > > not to ensure the shortest possible names, nor to minimize the amount of
+  > > typing by the implementers of the library.
 - We mainly use lower case names with words separated by hyphens.
 - Capitalized names are reserved for subuniverses and similar collections.
 When a construction is made internally to such a collection, we _append_ its name.